life and works

 Montesquieu, Lettres Persanes.

 Les Eléments, Destouches &

-1723, and will live there until his death.
+and would stay there until his death.

 Publication of the Treatise on Harmony